The diverse cold molecular gas contents, morphologies, and kinematics of type-2 quasars as seen by ALMA: SDSS J143029.88+133912.0 (J1430)

 \section{SDSS J143029.88+133912.0 (J1430)}

-In Figure \ref{figE1} we show the r-i colour map constructed from the HST/WFC3 F621M and F763M images of J1430 described in \citet{2015AJ....149..155K}, with the CO(2$-$1) contours overlaid.
+In Figure \ref{figE1} we show the r-i color map constructed from the HST/WFC3 F621M and F763M images of J1430 described in \citet{2015AJ....149..155K}, with the CO(2$-$1) contours overlaid.
 The HST images have been shifted to match the ALMA astrometry.
-An intrincated system of shells can be clearly seen in the two images westwards of the nucleus, where red colors are observed.
+An intricate system of shells can be clearly seen in the two images westward of the nucleus, where red colors are observed.

 \end{appendix}